Kiichenko-Vlad/metrocar-data-analysis/README.md

 ---

 ## 🔍 Key Product Insights (Summary)
-- Demand peaks are predictable, but supply-side pressure drives acceptance delays and cancellations.
+- User demand follows clear and predictable daily patterns, with consistent morning and evening peaks.
+- Ride acceptance remains stable across hours, indicating that supply availability is generally sufficient at the matching stage.
+- The largest drop-off occurs after ride acceptance, suggesting execution- or experience-level issues during the ride lifecycle.
-- Platform differences are more pronounced in volume than in monetization efficiency.
+- Platform differences are more pronounced in completed ride volume than in monetization efficiency, as average revenue per ride remains nearly identical across platforms.
-- Age-based differences exist but are less significant than expected.
-- Strong completion metrics do not guarantee customer satisfaction.
-- High rating polarization highlights experience consistency as a key risk area.
+- Completion rates are relatively consistent across age groups, indicating limited age-driven behavioral differences.
+- Customer feedback is highly polarized, showing that strong operational metrics do not necessarily translate into a consistently positive user experience.

 ---

 ## 💡 Business Implications
 From a product perspective, the analysis suggests:
-- Optimizing supply during peak hours may reduce cancellations more effectively than increasing acquisition.
-- Improving experience consistency may deliver more value than improving average metrics.
+- Reducing cancellations requires a focus on post-acceptance execution and ride experience, rather than solely improving demand generation or acceptance speed.
+- Platform-specific volume differences should be addressed through targeted optimization, while monetization strategies can remain largely uniform.
+- Age-based segmentation offers limited leverage compared to platform and experience-level factors.
-- Ratings should be monitored alongside operational KPIs, not treated as secondary signals.
+- Customer ratings should be monitored alongside operational KPIs, as they reveal experience consistency risks not visible in funnel or completion metrics alone.

 ---